Woman sleeping comfortably on her side on a Lull mattress in a bright, modern bedroom

 5 layers · All-foam · Enhanced pressure relief

-• Medium-firm feel — targeted contouring at shoulder and hip
+• Medium feel — deeper contouring at hips and shoulders

 • Enhanced cooling gel layer